-The University of Arizona (UA) College of Medicine-Phoenix and Northern Arizona University (NAU) are creating a new model for an integrated and interdisciplinary approach to health sciences education and research.
-Innovative in this endeavor is the collaboration and merging of these programs from two universities with distinct institutional cultures on one campus—Phoenix Biomedical Campus in downtown Phoenix.
+The University of Arizona (UA) College of Medicine-Phoenix and Northern Arizona University (NAU) created a new model for an integrated and interdisciplinary approach to health sciences education and research.
+This endeavor was innovative in that it involved the collaboration and merging of these programs from two universities with distinct institutional cultures on one campus—Phoenix Biomedical Campus in downtown Phoenix.

 A key characteristic of the program is a model of collective resources shared by the University of Arizona’s College of Pharmacy and the Mel and Enid Zuckerman College of Public Health, and by Northern Arizona University’s College of Health and Human Services programs.
-An interactive planning process, which involved educators from the cross-section of health sciences disciplines, has worked collaboratively to create an educational vision of a team-based continuity of care model.
+An interactive planning process involving educators from the cross-section of health sciences disciplines worked collaboratively to create an educational vision of a team-based continuity of care model.